 Best markets for wholesaling in Texas

-Houston (highest volume — diverse economy, affordable inventory, massive buyer pool), Dallas-Fort Worth (rapid growth, strong appreciation, active flip market), San Antonio (affordable entry, military-driven demand, steady rental market), Austin (high appreciation but tighter margins due to higher prices).
+Houston has the highest volume — a diverse economy, affordable inventory, and a massive buyer pool.
+Dallas-Fort Worth offers rapid growth, strong appreciation, and an active flip market.
+San Antonio is an affordable entry point with military-driven demand and a steady rental market.
+Austin sees high appreciation but tighter margins due to higher prices.
+Our Texas cash buyer tool covers all four metros and the rest of the state.

 Getting started wholesaling in Texas

-To start wholesaling in Texas, you need: a solid understanding of wholesale fundamentals, access to property data and skip tracing for your target market, a growing buyer list of active investors in the state, an investor-friendly title company or closing attorney, and a working knowledge of Texas-specific contract requirements and closing processes.
+To start wholesaling in Texas, you need: a solid understanding of wholesale fundamentals, access to property data and skip tracing for your target market, a growing buyer list of active investors in the state, an investor-friendly title company or closing attorney, and a working knowledge of Texas-specific contract requirements and SB 1577 disclosure obligations.

 Tips for Texas wholesalers

-- Build relationships with local title companies or closing attorneys who handle investor transactions regularly
+- Build relationships with Texas title companies or closing attorneys who handle assignment transactions regularly.

 Related guides